Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Bound for expectation of weighted average of the boundary layer

 \subsection{Proof of auxiliary lemma for Proposition \ref{Systematic_error}}

 \begin{proof}[Proof of Lemma \ref{M:Lem:1}] The proof is divided in four Steps.
 In Step 1, we establish the identity

 Then, we show that $\bar{h}$ satisfies the following identity:

-For the proof of \eqref{M:Vanish_hbar}, we proceed in two steps: in Step 2, we only consider derivatives $\partial_j \nabla^n \bar{h}$ for $j = 2, \ldots, d$, and, in Step 3, we retrieve the case $j = 1$.
+For the proof of \eqref{M:Vanish_hbar}, we proceed in two steps: in Step 2, we only consider derivatives that are tangential to $\partial \mathbb{H}^d_+$, and, in Step 3, we consider perpendicular derivatives.
 In Step 4 we take the expected value and use stationarity in the tangential direction to conclude.

 \paragraph{Step 1 : Argument for \eqref{M:Num:002}} By classical computations, denoting the two-scale expansion as

 we have that

 Therefore,